 - Where to Stay at Passo Gardena: Hotel Cir (midrange)

 - Where to Stay in Colfosco: Pension Mirandola (budget-midrange), Crëp Sella (midrange), or Hotel Kolfuschgerhof (luxury)

 - Where to Stay in Selva: Hotel Garni Morene (budget), Hotel Freina (midrange), or Linder Cycling Hotel (luxury)

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati

 How Difficult is the Hike to Gran Cir?

-Gran Cir is categorized as an easy via ferrata (fixed cable route).
+Gran Cir is categorized as a sentiero attrezzato, or an easy via ferrata (fixed cable route).
 We’d describe it as a moderately difficult hike with two secured passages.
 These fixed cables facilitate your safe ascent/descent.

 The actual “via ferrata” part of the hike is very short.